nurlanua/nurlanua.github.io/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will let you host your resume on GitHub using Jekyll and Markdown.
+  1. Create an account on GitHub
+    *

 ### Installing